otvin/chess/README.md

 * Endgame.
 As of now, it looks ahead a certain fixed depth, which can't be more than 6-ply practically speaking.
 It would fail miserably at any sort of non-trivial ending.
 * Allow computer to have a fixed amount of time per move instead of just a fixed depth, allowing it to go deeper in searches in certain positions
 * Allow computer to "ponder" - think while the human is making their move
+* Iterative Deepening.
+I had this in previously but took out when I rewrote the search to use Transposition Tables for caching scores.
+* Quiescence.
+I had this in, but tests showed it was not effective, so I need to rethink what moves I consider during Quiescence.
+* Improve the move ordering so as to use the entire previous best line instead of just the previous move at the root, and then use the "killer heuristic" when I don't have a best line.

 I also want to clean up the comments so it's clear to others what I did and why.